 We suggest this recommendation stress more that ‘time-effective’ encompasses efficient use of participants’ time – including work-planning, preparation for and chairing of calls and follow-up activities between WG meetings.
 We have made good progress on some of these activities – for example, ‘mind-mapping’ each WG’s PDP Charter to better plan its work sequence and dependencies – but we need to do more and better on how WG’s produce their work and, particularly, come to agreements on it.
 We appreciate the ATRT2’s focus on this issue and will do our best to implement its recommendations and continually improve.

-Additionally we suggest that while the priority concern is time-effectiveness and the fact that the PDP simply takes too long, reference might be also made in your recommendations to other, more qualitative measures of the effectiveness of policy-making; deliberativeness, participation and support.
+Additionally we suggest that while a priority concern is time-effectiveness and the fact that the PDP takes too long in some cases, reference might be also made in your recommendations to other, more qualitative measures of the effectiveness of policy-making; deliberativeness, participation and support.